dmatt/raycast-scripts/README.md

 ### [LLaMa](llama-script-command.sh)

-- **Description**: Takes input from the clipboard, invokes a Python script to process it using LLaMa, and outputs the result directly in the Raycast interface.
+- **Description**: Takes input from the clipboard, invokes a Python script to process it using Llama 3 via Ollama REST API, and outputs the result back to where your cursor was before you stared the script.
 - **Mode**: Silent
 - **Icon**: 🦙
 - **Package Name**: Raycast Scripts